Demand for Agricultural Information among

 Source: Survey data

-Television also overcomes the constraints of literacy and mobility faced by women cultivators.
+Television also overcomes the constraints of literacy and mobility faced by women farmers.
 Some recent interventions have used this preference to advantage by screening short videos to disseminate information on agricultural activities among women farmers.
 Interestingly, 66 per cent of women respondents in our survey stated that they preferred receiving information through television at particular times of day.
 This is similar to other studies of extension programmes where women requested a modification in the timing of such programmes on television (Babu et al. 2012).

-Not surprisingly, government agents were not preferred sources of information, partly because of their alleged bias in reaching out to women cultivators and partly because of their lack of adequate knowledge about women cultivators’ information needs.
+Not surprisingly, government agents were not preferred sources of information, partly because of their alleged bias in reaching out to women farmers and partly because of their lack of adequate knowledge about women farmers’ information needs.
 In focus group discussions, women stated that government agents who attended mixed gender farmers’ groups talked only to the men.
 This finding is similar to that of a Tamil Nadu study that found that male extension agents did not interact with women (Babu et al. 2012).

 The survey respondents presented an interesting departure from expected norms in one respect, namely, their lack of a strong preference for female extension agents: 63 per cent of the respondents stated no preference regarding the gender of extension agents.
+This leads to the intriguing conclusion that the need for female extension agents may not be driven by women farmers' own gendered preferences but rather the reticence of male agents to reach and interact with female farmers.
+Further research is required to understand the factors driving these preferences.

 |Currently receives information from husband or other family members||In the future, wants information from husband or other family members||In the future, wants information from husband or other family members only||Total number of respondents|